paolomoz/oembed/README.md

 To install the component:

 * Grab a copy of the source by either cloning the git repository or [downloading a zip file](https://github.com/ugocei/oembed/archive/master.zip).
-* Build and install the component into your CQ5 instance using [Apache Maven](http://maven.apache.org/):
+* Build and install the component into your AEM instance using [Apache Maven](http://maven.apache.org/):

    mvn -P installPackage install